Rodrigodd/rfd/README.md

 ### Linux
 Please refer to [Linux & BSD backends](https://docs.rs/rfd/latest/rfd/#linux--bsd-backends) for information about the needed dependencies to be able to compile on Linux.

+### Android

+The android implementation relies that the ndk context is a subclass of NativeActivity, with the method `void launchFilePicker(long callback_ptr)`, and that later calls `rfd::backend::android::file_picker_result` though jni, with the given callback_ptr and the selected file Uri and data (null if canceled).